Toshiba approves part-sale of chip business

-Toshiba's board on Friday approved plans to make its core chip business a separate company and seek outside investment in it, aiming to avoid being crippled by an upcoming multi-billion dollar writedown of its US nuclear business.
+Toshiba's board on Friday approved plans to make its core chip business a separate company and seek outside investment, aiming to avoid being crippled by an upcoming multi-billion dollar writedown of its US nuclear operations.

 The green-light confirms rumours of the partial sell-off that emerged last week.

-Toshiba estimates the value of its chip business - the world's biggest NAND flash memory producer after Samsung - at ¥1-1.5 trillion (A$12-17 billion), a person with direct knowledge of the matter has told Reuters.
+Toshiba estimates the value of its chip business - the world's biggest NAND flash memory producer after Samsung - at ¥1-1.5 trillion (A$12-17 billion), a person with direct knowledge of the matter told Reuters.

 The partial sale of its chip business would provide a lifeline for Toshiba as a massive charge could wipe out shareholders equity at the end of the financial year in March.